jehanzebahmed/web2-Assignment2/README.md

 Hi there!
 Welcome to Cloud9 IDE!

-To get you started, we included a small hello world application.
+To get you started, we have created a small hello world application.

-1) Open the hello-world.html file
+1) Open the hello-world.php file

-2) Click on the Preview button to open a live preview pane

-3) Make some changes to the file, save, watch the preview, and have fun!
+2) Follow the run instructions in the file's comments

+3) If you want to look at the Apache logs, check out ~/lib/apache2/log

+And that's all there is to it!
+Just have fun.
+Go ahead and edit the code, or add new files.
+It's all up to you!

 Happy coding!
 The Cloud9 IDE team